craftr-build/craftr-build-4.x/README.md

 __Features__

-- Compiler abstraction layers for MSVC, Gcc and Clang
+- Cross-platform compilation rules for MSVC, GCC and LLVM
-- Support for compiling Java and C# code
+- Built-in support for Java, C#, Flex, Yacc and ProtoBuf
-- Invoke Python functions from the command-line, giving you the ability to run arbitrary tasks using the information from the build environment
+- [Seamless integration of Python functions into the Ninja build chain][craftr-daemon]

+__Upcoming Features__

+- [ ] Support for OpenCL, CUDA, Vala

 __Install__